Holiday, Sabonis lead Pacers past Magic, 111-106

 Gary Harris, one of the centerpiece players in Orlando’s trade with Denver at the deal deadline, said he sees a lot of similarities with this Magic team and the Nuggets’ squad he played on early in his career.

 “When I first got to Denver we were in a rebuilding period and we were able to grow and get our principles, get our core together and we were able to become a championship-contending team,” he said.
 “This (Orlando) team has all those qualities.
 We have some very talented guys.
-The NBA is hard and it’s going to be important taking these last 20-something games seriously and we can really improve.
-This can be a really good team and if we continue building this can be something very special.”
+This can be a really good team.”

-Harris returned to game action Friday for the first time since Feb.
+Harris played on Friday for the first time since Feb.
 17 because of an adductor strain.
-He had eight points in 18 minutes.
+He had eight points.

 TIP INS